anowacki/SeisModels.jl/docs/joss-paper/paper.md

 # Acknowledgements

+I thank the reviewers and editor for helpful comments.
 The author was supported by a NERC standard grant (NE/R001154/1).
 The Deep Earth Research Group at the School of Earth and Environment, University of Leeds is acknowledged for inspiring the creation of this package, and Andrew Walker for the publication of it.